geotools/geotools/docs/user/library/opengis/filter.rst

    FilterFactory ff = CommonFactoryFinder.getFilterFactory( GeoTools.getDefaultHints() );
    Filter filter = ff.propertyLessThan( ff.property( "AGE"), ff.literal( 12 ) );

-FilterFactory2
+FilterFactory
 ''''''''''''''

-In the real world we need to go beyond the specification. ``FilterFactory2`` will let you work with JTS Geometry instances (the specification is only defined to work with ISO Geometry).::
+In the real world we need to go beyond the specification. ``FilterFactory`` will let you work with JTS Geometry instances (the specification is only defined to work with ISO Geometry).::

-   FilterFactory2 ff = CommonFactoryFinder.getFilterFactory2( GeoTools.getDefaultHints() );
+   FilterFactory ff = CommonFactoryFinder.getFilterFactory( GeoTools.getDefaultHints() );
    Filter filter = ff.contains( ff.property( "THE_GEOM"), ff.literal( geometry ) );

-``FilterFactory2`` also let's you define your filters in a bit more of a free form manner.
+``FilterFactory`` also let's you define your filters in a bit more of a free form manner.
 In the specification all operations must have the ``PropertyName`` expression first.

 XML